-Backups are vital in the event of a system malfunction and to recover from data loss.
-This article will show you how you can keep your data safe on Nitrux using Kup.
+Backups are vital to recovering from data loss in a system malfunction.
+This tutorial will show you how to keep your data safe on Nitrux using Kup.

 Difficulty: ★☆☆☆☆